rendaw/pyxyzygy/readme.md

 # pyxyzygy
 ### Heavenly Alignment of Pixels

 **pyxyzygy** is a pixel art and animation tool.
-Build it yourself or buy it at [https://rendaw.itch.io/pyxyzygy](https://rendaw.itch.io/pyxyzygy) to support the project.
+Get it at [https://rendaw.itch.io/pyxyzygy](https://rendaw.itch.io/pyxyzygy) or build it yourself.

 # GUI usage